 Most recently, Karen was the Executive Director for Legislative Affairs at the National Center for Missing & Exploited Children (NCMEC) where she led the organization’s efforts to enact key child protection bills.
 Before NCMEC, Karen spent over four years as the Director of Federal Affairs at the American Red Cross.

-Prior to the Red Cross, Karen served as Deputy Director in the Washington office of Governor Arnold Schwarzenegger where she advanced California’s priorities on issues including education, immigration and agriculture.
+Before the Red Cross, Karen served as Deputy Director in the Washington office of Governor Arnold Schwarzenegger, where she advanced California’s priorities on education, immigration, and agriculture.